ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Bryn Athyn College of the New Church Living Expenses, Fees, and More
+Bryn Athyn College of the New Church Housing Expenses, Fees, and More

-In addition to tuition, room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Bryn Athyn College of the New Church.

 Room and Board Costs at Bryn Athyn College of the New Church

-Housing and campus dining at Bryn Athyn College of the New Church costs $13,374 a year.
-This includes the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Bryn Athyn College of the New Church's on-campus cafeterias and dining facilities.
+Housing and campus dining at Bryn Athyn College of the New Church is $13,776 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat in the Bryn Athyn College of the New Church's on-campus cafeterias and dining facilities.

-How Much Do Books Cost at Bryn Athyn College of the New Church?
+Cost of Books at Bryn Athyn College of the New Church

 Yearly Fees